 The Company invests in research and development to maintain its position in the markets it currently serves and to enhance its product portfolio with new functionality and efficiencies.
 Although the Company's research and development expenditures do not fluctuate directly with revenues, it monitors this spending in relation to revenues and adjusts expenditures when appropriate.
 Research and development expenditures consist primarily of personnel costs and material costs.
-Research and development expenses are presented on a gross basis (without deduction of research and development tax credits).
+Research and development tax credits).
 Research and development tax credits associated with research and development expenditures are shown separately under research and development tax credits.